 Be prepared to get some fabulous feedback as your teen works in their new role; compliments you would never hear otherwise.

 Mine arrived through texts after my son finishes a car cleaning.
 Clients uses phrases like, “you must be so proud” and “he is so repectful” and “I’ll definitely have him back again.”
 It’s basically every Mama’s dream to be able to see our teen through the lens of others.

 What better way for our teenagers to learn how to communicate, than through real life experiences like employment?
 They need to feel comfortable interacting with adults, making eye contact and having a confident handshake.

-timely parental support goes a long way
+9. Timely parental support goes a long way

 And we need to keep a watchful eye that work does not infringe on their homework time or sleep.
 But overall, I have been thrilled with the lessons that come from watching our teenager’s first job successes.

 Now for the next kid – anyone need a magician or a French tutor?